fouldsy/piper-pa-28-flight-sim/docs/cockpit.md

 ## Cleaning the interior

-After assessing what the cockpit and what was worth keeping, I then set about cleaning everything up.
+After assessing what the cockpit had and what was worth keeping, I then set about cleaning everything up.
 First, I removed all the old interior fabric, insulation, and coverings.
-It was surprising just how much there was to come out of a fairly stripped-down cockpit anyway.
+It was surprising just how much there was to come out of a fairly stripped-down cockpit to begin with.

 ![Cleaning the interior of the cockput](images/cockpit/cleaning-interior.jpg)